Interactive ontology debugging: two query strategies for efficient fault localization: Evaluation

-We executed 30 tests for each of the combinations of the distributions and cases with acceptance threshold $\sigma=0.85$ and number of most probable minimal diagnoses $n=9$.
+We executed 30 tests for each of the combinations of the distributions and cases with an acceptance threshold $\sigma=0.85$ and a required number of most probable minimal diagnoses $n=9$.
 Each iteration started with the generation of a set of prior fault probabilities of syntax elements by sampling from a selected distribution (extreme, moderate or uniform).
 Given the priors we computed the set of all minimal diagnoses $\mD$ of a given ontology and selected the target one according to the chosen case (good, average or bad).
 In the good case the prior probabilities favor the target diagnosis and, therefore, it should be selected from the diagnoses with high probability.
 The set of diagnoses was ordered according to their probabilities and the algorithm iterated through the set starting from the most probable element.
-In each iteration $j$ a diagnosis $\md_j$ was added to the set $G$ if $\sum_{i \leq j}{p(\md_i)}\leq \frac{1}{3}$ and to the set $A$ if $\sum_{i\leq j}{p(\md_i)} \leq \frac{2}{3}$.
+In the first iteration the most probable minimal diagnosis $\md_1$ is added to the set $G$.
+In next iteration $j$ a diagnosis $\md_j$ was added to the set $G$ if $\sum_{i \leq j}{p(\md_i)}\leq \frac{1}{3}$ and to the set $A$ if $\sum_{i\leq j}{p(\md_i)} \leq \frac{2}{3}$.
 The obtained set $G$ contained all most probable diagnoses which we considered as good.
 All diagnoses in the set $A\setminus G$ were classified as average and the remaining diagnoses $\mD \setminus A$ as bad.
 Depending on the selected case we randomly selected one of the diagnoses as the target from the appropriate set.